JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 4. Scroll down to the bottom of the page, and click “Deploy branch”
 5. When deploying the application, it is good practice to view the build logs as this will allow you to identify any errors.
 You can do this by clicking the “View build logs” link.
 You can see from the build logs that the Django application has now been built in Heroku, once you see this, click the “Open app” button to open the application to check for a successful install.
 6. Provided that all the previous steps have been followed, when you open the app, you will see the home page, only if you look at the URL bar, you will see that the application is not running on a local server but instead on our Heroku platform.
-7. At this stage, I enabled automatic deployments on the deploy tab of Heroku which meant that everytime my code was pushed up to GitHub, Heroku would run the deployment again.
-This gave me a really stable platform to gradually develop the application.
+7. At this stage, I enabled automatic deployments on the deploy tab of Heroku which meant that every time my code was pushed up to GitHub, Heroku would run the deployment again.
+This gave me a stable platform to gradually develop the application.
 I developed the rest of the application from this point onwards.
-The only additional process to go over is how to get the email system working which I wil detail below.
+The only additional process to go over is how to get the email system working which I will detail below.

 ## **<a id="production-email-set-up"></a>Production Email Set Up**